Pahvant Butte

-Pahvant Butte (also Pavant Butte) is a butte formed by a dormant volcano in the west-central portion of Utah, United States.
+Pahvant Butte (also Pavant Butte) is a tuff cone volcano in the west-central portion of Utah, United States.

 Description

 The butte, sometimes called "Sugarloaf Mountain" by locals, is located in the Sevier Desert in the Pahvant Valley 15.7 mi south of Delta and five miles east of Clear Lake and the Clear Lake Wildlife Management Area.

 The butte has two peaks.
 The north peak has an elevation of 5751 ft and the south peak reaches 5486 ft.
 The peaks are about 1000 feet above the surrounding valley floor.
 The butte is about 1.5 mi in diameter at the base.

 It formed in an active area of volcanism on top of pahoehoe and aa lavas.
 Originally a subaqueous volcano, it erupted out of the floor of Lake Bonneville approximately 15,500 years ago.

 Unusual Structure

 Along the southeast rim of the inner depression of the volcano is an unfinished structure consisting of a concrete building embedded in the hill surrounded by two rings of concrete obelisks.
 The structure was apparently begun by a man named A. H. Hood, with the intention of generating wind power, in 1923.